 - Fork this repo (click the fork button)

 - Clone your fork to your working machine (via

-- Add and commit your contributions (we suggest you to check out a new branch for changes)
+- Make your changes.
+Check our API for more information (we suggest you to check out a new branch for changes).

 - Push your changes to your remote fork